 Jessica LocklearGraduate Student

-Her dissertation project focuses on voluntary migrations, or the practice of mobility, carried out by members and ancestors of the present day Lumbee Tribe of North Carolina from 1880 to 1980.
-While acts of mobility have been carried out by Lumbee people both in highly visible patterns and as individual acts of personal agency, this dissertation places emphasis on mobility as a continuous pattern and defining experience for Lumbees of the twentieth century.
-Because individual and group identities are formed and negotiated through interactions with other peoples, these moments of voluntary separation from tribal homelands created situations in which Lumbee people had to reckon their identities within and against the ideas and frameworks of race held by people in the places to which they relocated.
-In focusing on the experiences of Lumbee people who navigated the racial hierarchy away from tribal homelands, she demonstrates the ways that national conversations about race, and specifically ideas about racial purity and whiteness, influenced the development of modern American Indian identity in the twentieth century.
+My dissertation project focuses on voluntary migrations and acts of mobility carried out by Lumbee individuals and their experiences living away from home during the twentieth century.
+Through this project, I hope to demonstrate the ways Lumbee people used mobility as a tool and strategy to adapt to changing historical circumstances of the twentieth century.
+Examining moments of voluntary separation from tribal homelands also demonstrates the ways Lumbee people had to reckon their identities within and against the ideas and frameworks of race held by people in the places to which they relocated, revealing the ways national conversations about race, and specifically ideas about racial purity and whiteness, influenced the development of modern American Indian identity in the twentieth century.

 Education